ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of workstep input correctness that would allow multiple proofs to be represented and provable within one proof.

-**[CR18]<[O3]** The zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).
+**[CR18]<[O3]** The zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant individual proof verifiability).

 **[CR19]<[O3]** The zero-knowledge proof of correctness of an input MUST NOT be able to be used in more than one commercial value-creation/exchange event at any time.

-This requirement is necessary to avoid the usage of the same output as collateral in more than one commercial value-creation event, such as a tokenization, and subsequent usage in value-exchange events, also known as double-pledging.
+This requirement is necessary to avoid the usage of the same output as collateral in more than one commercial value-creation event, such as tokenization, and subsequent usage in value-exchange events, also known as double-pledging.

-A workstep output according to **[CR19]<[O3]** will have to be included into a commitment that the output is pledged in a commercial value-creation event.
+A workstep output according to **[CR19]<[O3]** will have to be included in a commitment that the output is pledged in a commercial value-creation event.
 This will be called an "Output Pledge".

 Note that this only restricts the usage of pledged outputs to the CCSM utilized in a given BPI.
-It is impossible to forsee which CCSMs will be used for the implementation of a BPI.
+It is impossible to foresee which CCSMs will be used for the implementation of a BPI.
 Therefore, for example, a document may be baselined on more than one BPI and CCSM without being able to avoid a double pledge since the individual CCSMs are not synchronized.

 **[CR20]<[O3]** A BPI MUST create an Output Pledge of a workstep output used in a commercial value-creation event as a succinct, efficient, non-interactive zero-knowledge proof of the pledge commitment (privacy preservation of an output pledged in a commercial value-creation event).

-Note that an Output Pledge can contain, and usually will, contain more than one workstep output used in a commercial value-creation event.
+Note that an Output Pledge can contain, and usually will contain more than one workstep output used in a commercial value-creation event.

 **[CR21]<[O3]** The Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).

-**[CR22]<[O3]** The Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).
+**[CR22]<[O3]** The Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant proof verifiability).

 **[CR23]<[O3]** The Output Pledge MUST be updatable.

 **[CR24]<[O3]** The Output Pledge MUST only be updated by the owners of the workstep output used in a commercial value-creation event.

 Note that there are many ways this can be achieved.
 Note, also that the ownership of the output might change and be highly fractionalized if used in a token as collateral.
 Therefore, there might be the need for a custodianship that is authorized to update the Output Pledge, and only under specific circumstances, such as when the outstanding token number is zero.